Gigaspaces/xap-docs/site/content/xap/12.2/admin/troubleshooting-failure-detection.markdown

-## Lookup Service Unicast discovery parameters
+## Lookup Service Unicast Discovery Parameters

 When a Jini Lookup Service fails and is brought back online, a client (such as a GSC, space or a client with a space proxy) needs to re-discover it.
 It uses Jini unicast discovery retrying to connect to the failed remote lookup service.
 The default unicast retry protocol provides a graduating approach, increasing the amount of time to wait before the next discovery attempts are made - upon each invocation, eventually reaching a maximum time interval over which discovery is re-tried.
 In this way, the network is not flooded with unicast discovery requests referencing a lookup service that may not be available for quite some time (if ever).

 The downside is that it may delay the discovery of services if these are not brought up quickly.
 A discovery can be delayed us much as 15 minutes.
 If you have two GSMs and one fails, but it will be brought back up only in the next hour, then it's discovery will take ~15 minutes after it has loaded.

 {{%refer%}}
-These settings can be configured - see [How to Configure Unicast Discovery](./network-unicast-discovery.html).
+These settings can be configured.
+Refer to [How to Configure Unicast Discovery](./network-unicast-discovery.html).
 {{%/refer%}}